 It's generally accepted that the FERS plan has the edge here, at least for employees who have passed 18 months of service.
 Benefits are slightly greater, and, of course, CSRS employees are not generally entitled to Social Security disability because they don't have sufficient Social Security credits.

-Survivors of CSRS employees are entitled to survivor benefits of 55 percent of the initial unreduced CSRS benefit.
-It drops to 50 percent for FERS survivors—after a 10 percent reduction.
+Survivors of CSRS employees are entitled to survivor benefits of 55% of the initial unreduced CSRS benefit.
+It drops to 50% for FERS survivors—after a 10% reduction.
 FERS survivors would typically receive Social Security survivor benefits as well, however, and would presumably inherit the balance remaining in the thrift savings plans as well.

 The Size of Annuity Payments